What is Selenium? Getting started with Automation Testing

 • You cannot test the images with Selenium WebDriver.

-Although these challenges can be handled but in order to do that you need to integrate it with the other available frameworks like Skuli that is used to test the images and TestNG that is used to generate the test results/reports in a detailed form.
+Although these challenges can be handled but in order to do that, you need to integrate it with the other available frameworks like Skuli, which is used to test the images, and TestNG, which is used to generate the test results/reports in a detailed form.

 Components of Selenium WebDriver Architecture